What local means.

 Georgia

 White Oak Pastures is a sixth-generation, 154-year-old family farm in Bluffton, Georgia.
 The Harris family takes pride in farming practices that focus on regenerative land management, humane animal husbandry, and revitalizing the rural community.
-They use a zero-waste production system that utilizes each part of the animals that they pasture-raise and hand-butcher on their farm.
+They use a zero-waste production system that utilizes each part of the animals that they pasture-raise on their farm.

 Interested in learning about local produce at Publix?
 See more produce growers in your state.